-John Schlesinger’s direction, and particularly his ideas for editing, are the real stars of the film.
+John Schlesinger’s direction and his ideas for editing are the real stars of the film.
 The movie hit audiences like nothing they’d seen before.
 We’re constantly bombarded by images and sounds of cultural horror — Schlesinger’s montages show unrelenting ugliness and hypocrisy in the commercial onslaught of American media.
 TV and radio commercials are like audiovisual wallpaper in hell; Times Square billboard displays are pagan idols.
-This may be the first film that acknowledged that we’re soaked in commercial media sewage.
+This may be the first film that acknowledged that we’re soaking in commercial media sewage.
 Buck is alone and inundated by all of it.

 Coupled with Schlesinger’s stylized direction, the flashes of Joe Buck’s dreadful past are even more noteworthy.
 Young Joe is shown with the elderly Sally Buck (Ruth White), who may be using him as a sex toy.
 Joe was apparently pawned off on her by his own mother, some kind of good-time girl.
 Then we get frequent memory visions of a nighttime horror, with the teengage joe and his girlfriend Annie (Jennifer Salt) assaulted in lover’s lane by a Texan mob.
 What appears to be a double gang rape is seen in shots that could be from Night of the Living Dead.
 It’s a shock nobody could blot from their mind; the horror-attack is effective because it’s not a fantasy: most of us have seen how ugly a mob on the rampage can be.